 • 7 days in the past (including access to Catch Up content where available)

-• Identify which events are available via Catch Up, plus on TV 360 you can see which events have been recorded, are planned for or currently recording, and which are PIN protected
+• Identify which events are available via Catch Up, plus on the Virgin TV 360 box you can see which events have been recorded, are planned for or currently recording, and which are PIN protected

 To set the Enlarged Guide as the default for the active profile: